ShangShungFoundation/1st_merigar_hackathon/README.md

 With this event, we are initiating the broader campaign “Programmers for Tibetan Culture” in which all programmers and institutions which recognize the value of Tibetan culture are welcome to collaborate on related Open Source projects for the benefit of all.

 For sure your help will be appreciated.
-Hackathon is not only good opportunity to have some fun contributing to useful project but its greate place to learn something new...
+Hackathon is not only good opportunity to have some fun contributing to the useful project but its great place to learn something new...

-Please choose a project taking into account your prefferences and skills.
+Please choose a project taking into account your preferences and skills.

-We don't pretend to deliver at the end fully fledged and polished product, but rather workable prototype for prooving given idea.
+We don't pretend to deliver at the end fully fledged and polished product, but rather a workable prototype for proving given idea.

 All projects will be published under Open Source _[MIT License](LICENSE)_ and can be used freely later by SSF, IDC or any other organization or person.